 How Do I Put Together a Tattoo Artist Portfolio?

 If you already know what type of tattoos you want to do, go ahead and start sketching out some of your ideas.
 But if you’re in need of some inspiration, start by checking out some tattoo artists to identify what type of tattoo art you’re drawn to.
 Once you have an idea of what you want to draw, the number-one thing you can do to become a good tattoo artist is to practice your drawing skills.
 Plus, you can actually make money off of your tattoo designs online using resources like Create My Tattoo, a great option to potentially pull in some cash before you’re ready to start tattooing.

 Once you’ve got some of your designs ready to go, it’s time to start building your tattoo artist portfolio.
 Use a website builder to create one in just minutes.
 This way, potential customers and employers can easily get a sense of the work you do.
-Go with an online portfolio that offers cool themes, to complement your work, and client proofing functionality, so clients can review commissioned designs right on your site.
+Go with an online portfolio that offers cool templates, to complement your work, and client proofing functionality, so clients can review commissioned designs right on your site.
 It’s also a good idea to look for an online portfolio that offers Instagram integration, so you can feature your best Insta snaps on your portfolio.

 Can’t wait to see your ink!

 Want to learn more about killing it online as a tattoo artist?

 10 Social Media Marketing Secrets You Need to Get More Clients

 Here’s How To Write An Amazing Instagram Bio In 10 Minutes